-A gain of N\$ 20,7 million was recognised on acquisition.
+A gain of N\$ 20,7 million was recognised on acquisition during the previous financial year.
 The gain was the direct result of Trentyre (Namibia) (Pty) Ltd's freehold land and buildings that was valued using the cost model instead of the revaluation model that is the current accounting policy for the Nictus Holdings Group.
 A change in accounting policy in the financial statements of Trentyre (Namibia) (Pty) Ltd was necessary to align with the Group policies.
 The gain has been included in the other income in the statement of comprehensive income.